BurtHarris/IIX/README.md

 - Length-prefixed BLOB data formats which can be skip-scanned.

 But IIX doesn't simply incoroporate these formats blindly, IIX assigns each of the above a code in the IIX introducer range (hex 80 - BF).
 These permit use of non-textual encodings that can never conflict with UTF-8.
 For example within tabular data, the field names don't need to be repeated, and IIX terminators are used to delimit character/string values, so no characters never need to be treated specially.

+## In design - code unstable

+The code checked into this project should presently be considered completely experimental, it's mostly intended to confirm certain assumptions important to a JavaScript implementation.
+A reference implementation in JavaScript is planned, but at this point it's best to consider IIX a design in progress.